-For the on-premises solution, the NetQ Agents collect and transmit data from the switches and/or hosts back to the NetQ On-premises Appliance or Virtual Machine running the NetQ Platform, which in turn processes and stores the data in its database.
+For the on-premises solution, the NetQ Agents collect and transmit data from the switches and hosts back to the NetQ On-premises Appliance or Virtual Machine running the NetQ Platform software, which in turn processes and stores the data in its database.
 This data is then provided for display through several user interfaces.

-For the cloud solution, the NetQ Agent function is exactly the same, transmitting collected data, but instead sends it to the NetQ Collector containing only the aggregation and forwarding application.
-The NetQ Collector then transmits this data to Cumulus Networks cloud-based infrastructure for further processing and storage.
-This data is then provided for display through the same user interfaces as the on-premises solution.
-In this solution, the browser interface can be pointed to the local NetQ Cloud Appliance or VM, or directly to netq.cumulusnetworks.com.
+For either remote solution, telemetry data is then provided for display through the same user interfaces as the on-premises solution.
+When using the cloud service implementation of the remote solution, the browser interface can be pointed to the local NetQ Cloud Appliance or VM, or directly to netq.cumulusnetworks.com.

 The documentation walks you through these choices and then provides the instructions specific to your selections.